Mechanical vs Hydraulic Disc Brake

 You’ve probably already got bored of me saying how much I like Hope and their products earlier in this

 article.
 Unfortunately, I’m going to have to say it a few more times.
 Their craftsmanship is just

 Just like always, the Hope Tech 3 V4 has been worked on a lot.
 This new disc brake improves on handlebar integration and ergonomics.
 The new four-piston system has improved braking power by 5% over the Hope Tech Evo master cylinder.

-The popular reach and bite control feature used by some of the other brakes on this list has been designed to perfection by Hope.
+The popular reach and bite control feature used by some of the other brakes we have reviewed here has been designed to perfection by Hope.
 The piston is actuated by a cam and a roller system any free play or initial friction in the brake.